tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    :class:`SheetTrack` object.
    Raises :exc:`IndexError` if the track cannot be found.

+.. method:: Sheet.track_numbers()

+   Returns a list of all track numbers in the sheet.

 .. method:: Sheet.track(track_number)

    Given a track number (often starting from 1),